dhavlev/dhavlev.github.io/_pages/sre/toil.md

 ---

 ## What is Toil
-Any important task e.g. deployments, cache refresh etc. which is manual, repetitive, automatable, linearly as system grows.
+Any important task e.g. deployments, cache refresh etc. which is manual, repetitive, automatable, scales linearly as system grows.

 ## Examples of Toil
 - Manual or semi-manual software release